 - Have a history of injecting or inhaling illicit drugs

-- Are exposed to infected blood or experience an accidental stick from an infected needle as a health care worker
+- Are exposed to infected blood or experienced an accidental stick from an infected needle as a healthcare worker

 - Have HIV